Sam Fender teaches us Geordie slang

-The Geordie musician takes us through some of the lingo from his hometown.
+The Geordie musician and BRIT Award winner takes us through some of the lingo from his hometown.

 Sam Fender is very much the man of the moment.
-His second studio album, Seventeen Going Under, has made it to Number 1 with hits like the title track and Get You Down.
+His second studio album, Seventeen Going Under, made it to Number 1 in October and now he's won the BRIT Award for Best Alternative/Rock.

 Now, with a huge tour of the UK in his diary for 2022, we thought it was high time that North Shields' finest musical export since Neil Tennant of the Pet Shop Boys told us more about his roots.

 So here's wee Sammy Fender taking us through the highlights of GEORDIE SLANG.